cpsievert/LDAvis/README.md

 ### Installing the package

-If you are familiar with [devtools](http://cran.r-project.org/web/packages/devtools/index.html), it is easiest to install LDAvis this way:
+If you are familiar with <a href='http://cran.r-project.org/web/packages/devtools/index.html' target='_blank'>devtools</a>, it is easiest to install LDAvis this way:

 `devtools::install_github("cpsievert/LDAvis")`